Pivotality, twisted centres and the anti-double of a Hopf monad: Bimonads and comodule monads as coordinate systems for (twisted) centres

 Street developed the theory of monads and distributive laws intrinsic to `well-behaved' 2-categories in \cite{Street1972}.
-If we apply his findings to the 2-category $\otimes \mathhyphen Cat$ of monoidal categories, oplax monoidal functors and oplax monoidal natural transformations, we obtain a description of bimonads and \emph{oplax monoidal distributive laws}, see also \cite{McCrudden2002}.
-That is, oplax monoidal natural transformations $\Lambda \from HB \to BH$ between bimonads $H, B \from \cat V \to \cat V$ that are moreover distributive laws in the sense of Definition~\ref{def: distributive_law}.
-Accordingly, suppose $\Lambda \from HB \to BH$ to be an oplax monoidal distributive law.
-The comultiplication and counit of the underlying functor $BH \from \cat V \to \cat V$ turn $B \circ_{\Lambda} H$ into a bimonad.
+If we apply his findings to the 2-category \(\otimes\text{-}\mathsf{Cat}\) of monoidal categories, oplax monoidal functors and oplax monoidal natural transformations, we obtain a description of bimonads and \emph{oplax monoidal distributive laws}, see also \cite{McCrudden2002}.
+That is, oplax monoidal natural transformations \(\Lambda \from HB \to BH\) between bimonads \(H, B \from \cat V \to \cat V\) that are moreover distributive laws.
+Accordingly, suppose \(\Lambda \from HB \to BH\) to be an oplax monoidal distributive law.
+The comultiplication and counit of the underlying functor \(BH \from \cat V \to \cat V\) turn \(B \circ_{\Lambda} H\) into a bimonad.